How To Get Into Star Trek: An Exhaustive List by a Bored Nerd

 City on the Edge of Forever

-Some other totally great but non-essential eps
+Totally great but non-essential

 TNG

-Offspring <-Bring tissue
+Offspring Bring tissue

-Masks <- These two are solid Data episodes
+Masks These two are solid Data episodes

-The Chase <- this is both a fun episode and explains why all the aliens in Star Trek look like humans in makeup
+The Chase This is both a fun episode and explains why all the aliens in Star Trek look like humans in makeup

 Tin Man